ChrisCavs/bounds.js/README.md

 ### clear()

 The `clear` method will effectively `unWatch` all elements for the boundary, destroy all history for the elements the boundary was watching, and ensure that no events are emitted by the boundary going forward.

+### Bounds.checkCompatibility()

+The static `checkCompatibility` method will throw an error if Bounds.js is not supported in the user's browser.

 ## Browser Support